Anandhupa1/vidyalai-full-stack-task/README.md

 ## Getting Started :rocket:

-To get a local copy up and running, follow these simple steps.
+To get a local frontend application up and running, follow these simple steps.

 ```bash
 # Clone the repository